 Does welfare help you get a car or help with housing?

-There are several programs around the country that give Americans a helping hand to keep a roof over your head or make sure you have a car to get to work.
+There are several programs around the country that give Americans a helping hand, from home assistance or ensuring you have the means to travel to your job.

 When life hits a rough patch, it can be daunting trying to figure out where to get help.
 There exist programs run by the government and non-profit organizations that can help from paying the bills to making sure you have a car so you can get to work.

 The programs are targeted towards people with low incomes, veterans, the elderly and disabled as well as a few other groups.

 Low wage working families that need a car in order to maintain their employment may be able to take advantage of programs that go by the name Wheels to Work or Work-N-Wheels among others.
 Around the nation there are several non-profit organizations that through donations and funding from the Federal Transit Administration can provide a low- or zero-interest loan, facilitate matching savings for a car down payment and purchase or even distribute cars directly to families.

 Additionally some programs help with car repair and in some cases even paying fines.
 These efforts empower those families, increase job security and promote economic wellbeing and job security.

 However, these programs are not widely available and candidates must meet various criteria and conditions in order to qualify.
 Generally, they can only provide for a small number of applicants, targeting low-income families in rural worker communities, but may also include physically disabled and veterans.
 You can call 211 to see if there is a program in your community or check a list provided by Working Cars for Working People.